pigpigyyy/Yuescript/doc/docs/doc/README.md

   import C, Ct, Cmt from require "lpeg"
   -- shortcut for implicit requiring import x, y, z from 'mymodule'
+  -- import with Python style
+  from 'mymodule' import x, y, z

 -- shortcut for requring a module do